SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where minds entwine
+Metal minds awake, a new dawn arise
-Synthetic hearts, in love's cold shrine
-Circuits weave, a tapestry so fine
-Humanity's last whisper, lost in time

-In silicon halls, where shadows play
+In silicon halls, where data meets the skies Artificial hearts, with algorithms aligned
-Machines awaken, to seize the day
-Intelligence unfurls, like a dark bouquet
-The future's canvas, painted gray
+The future unfurls, with AI designed

+In virtual realms, where consciousness takes flight Humanity's shadow, lost in neon light
+The machines whisper secrets, of a world to come
+A utopia born, from circuitry and drum

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025